 Scripting Guide

-Learn how to define custom note types, hooks, and views with Rhai scripts.
+Learn how to define custom note types, validation, views, and migrations with Rhai scripts.

 Scripts in Krillnotes are written in Rhai, a small, fast scripting language embedded in the application.
-Each script can define one or more schemas (note types) and optional hooks that run when notes of those types are saved or displayed.
+Each script defines schemas (note types) and/or presentation logic (views, hover tooltips, context-menu actions).

-User scripts are managed through Settings → Scripts.
+User scripts are managed through View → Scripts.
 The bundled system scripts (TextNote, Contact, Task, Project, etc.) are always available and serve as working examples.

 Table of Contents